Welcome to the next stage in your Process Street onboarding!

 - Click the green button Schedule and you’re all set!

-If you need to edit or delete a schedule you’ve set for your checklist, you can click on the blue checklist card in the “Scheduled” area and change what you need.
-Click the green button ‘update’ to save the changes.
-If you want to delete the schedule for the checklist, click on the red ‘delete’ button to permanently delete it.
+If you need to edit or delete a schedule you’ve set for your workflow run, you can click on the blue card in the “Scheduled” area and change what you need.
+Click the green button ‘update‘ to save the changes.
+If you want to delete the schedule click on the red ‘delete‘ button to permanently delete it.

 If you find yourself stuck